bhisaac/5eFP/5eFP-SRD.md

 ## Position of Privilege

 You are treated as nobility, even if you are not of noble birth.
 People are inclined to think the best of you.
 You are welcome in high society, and people assume you have the right to be wherever you are.
 The common folk make every effort to accommodate you and avoid your displeasure, and other people of high birth treat you as a member of the same social sphere.
 You can secure an audience with a local noble if necessary.

+## Prospecting

+You gain trade goods (ore) or trade goods (stone) when you gather.
+You have a prospecting bag that holds any combination of up to 4 trade goods (ore) or trade goods (stone) without counting against your equipment slots.
+At the end of a downtime round, you can discard two trade goods (ore) to gain one trade goods (metal bar) or discard two trade goods (stone) to gain one trade goods (gems).

 ## Protection (Reaction)